 Neuroscientist Sara Ross, founder of BrainAMPED, speaks on the subject of emotional intelligence at 2019 PCMA EduCon.
 Emotional, or social, intelligence shows up on current lists of the top skills that will be needed in the future, (Jacob Slaton Photography)

-Five years ago, Inc. published an online list of the top skills that workers will need in the future — a future that now is almost upon us.
+Four years ago, Inc. published an online list of the top skills that workers will need in the future — a future that now is almost upon us.
 We decided to check in on the “Top 10 Most Important Work Skills for 2020” list to see how relevant those insights remain in light of more recent research and projections.

 1. Sense making